 - Talk to the instructor if it is not feasible or appropriate for you to complete these.

 DUE DATE: Turn in your journal, time log, and summary paper by the last day of classes, or (if necessary) the last day of finals; you may also take an Incomplete if you can't complete the hours.
-If you wish to take an incomplete consult your syllabus and please let the instructor know.
-If you do take an incomplete you do not need to register for the internship in a later semester; you merely make up the incomplete.
+If you wish to take an incomplete fill out a request for an incomplete.
+They are available in the department on the vertical file.
+If you do take an incomplete you do not need to register for the internship again; you merely make up the incomplete.
 Incompletes should be made up within a year.
-If you have already taken an incomplete, then turn in your internship materials at any time.

 These are topics, issues and questions that may help you to think and write about your your internship experience.
 Don't feel limited to these.
 Think and write about your internship experience every day you work.
-For an average person you can write in your journal once a week.
-If you like to write every day, write about you internship after you are done for the day or early in the next day.
+Write about them after you are done for the day or early in the next day.
 Once you've established an internship journal, writing your summary paper will be much easier.

 - What are the goals of your internship?
 Writing these down will help you evaluate whether you are successful later.
 Take note of any changes over time.